Custom monitor resolution on Wayland

 TL;DR: My monitor doesn’t advertise its native resolution when connecting to the HMDI port.
 Every monitor sends information using a metadata format called Extended Display Identification Data (EDID).
 The solution involves extracting and modifying the the EDID metadata from my monitor and then force my computer to load this customized EDID file on boot.

-Extract the monitors EDID
+Grab the monitors EDID

 We are not actually fetching the data straight from the monitor, but from the record that is stored in